-At Randall & Stump, PLLC, our Charlotte homicide lawyers work with our clients to make sure they understand their charges and their options.
+At Randall & Stump, Criminal Defense Attorneys, our Charlotte homicide lawyers work with our clients to make sure they understand their charges and their options.
 If you are facing accusations of criminal acts, we will aggressively defend your rights and freedom, and fight for you to obtain a fair outcome.
 To schedule a free and confidential consultation of your case, contact us today at (980) 237-4579.

 What is Considered Homicide Under North Carolina Law?